apollo

 How to manage the interaction:

-Taking Dabigo 150 mg Capsule with Lepirudin together can possibly result in an interaction, but it can be taken if your doctor has advised it.
-However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor.
-Do not stop using any medications without a doctor's advice.
+Although taking Dabigo 150 mg Capsule with Ticagrelor together can possibly result in an interaction, it can be taken if your doctor has advised it.
+However, if you experience bleeding, dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, contact your doctor immediately.
+Do not stop using any medications without consulting your doctor.

 Drug-Food Interactions